-- New construction and substantial improvements shall be anchored to Α. prevent flotation, collapse or lateral movement of the structure. - B. Manufactured homes shall be anchored to prevent flotation, collapse, or lateral movement.
+- New construction and substantial improvements shall be anchored to prevent flotation, collapse or lateral movement of the structure. - B. Manufactured homes shall be anchored to prevent flotation, collapse, or lateral movement.
 Methods of anchoring may include, but are not limited to, use of over-the-top or frame ties to ground anchors.
-This standard shall be in addition to and consistent with applicable state requirements for resisting wind forces. - New construction and substantial improvements shall be constructed with materials and utility equipment resistant to flood damage below the FPG. - New construction and substantial improvements shall be constructed D. by methods and practices that minimize flood damage. - Electrical, heating, ventilation, plumbing, air conditioning equipment, E. utility meters, and other service facilities shall be located at/above the FPG or designed so as to prevent water from entering or accumulating within the components below the FPG.
-Water and sewer pipes, electrical and telephone lines, submersible pumps, and other waterproofed service facilities may be located below the FPG. - F. New and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood waters into the system. - New and replacement sanitary sewage systems shall be designed to G. minimize or eliminate infiltration of flood waters into the system. - On-site waste disposal systems shall be located and constructed to avoid impairment to them or contamination from them during flooding. - Any alteration, repair, reconstruction or improvements to a structure I. that is in compliance with the provisions of this ordinance shall meet the requirements of "new construction" as contained in this ordinance. - Parking lots, driveways, and sidewalks within the SFHA shall be J. constructed with permeable materials.
+This standard shall be in addition to and consistent with applicable state requirements for resisting wind forces. - New construction and substantial improvements shall be constructed with materials and utility equipment resistant to flood damage below the FPG. - D. New construction and substantial improvements shall be constructed by methods and practices that minimize flood damage. - Electrical, heating, ventilation, plumbing, air conditioning equipment, E. utility meters, and other service facilities shall be located at/above the FPG or designed so as to prevent water from entering or accumulating within the components below the FPG.
+Water and sewer pipes, electrical and telephone lines, submersible pumps, and other waterproofed service facilities may be located below the FPG. - F. New and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood waters into the system. - New and replacement sanitary sewage systems shall be designed to G. minimize or eliminate infiltration of flood waters into the system. - On-site waste disposal systems shall be located and constructed to avoid impairment to them or contamination from them during flooding. - Any alteration, repair, reconstruction or improvements to a structure that is in compliance with the provisions of this ordinance shall meet the requirements of "new construction" as contained in this ordinance.